-A 1999–2000 restoration of the present work revealed important alterations which have occurred over time and have modified Vermeer's original pictorial concept.
-It was discovered that the conventional blue sky, well known through reproductions, is not original, but 19th-century (see left).
+The 1999–2000 restoration of the present work revealed important alterations which have occurred over time and have modified Vermeer's original pictorial concept.
+It was discovered that the conventional blue sky, well known through reproductions, is not original, but 19th-century.
 Experts had no difficulty in determining that the passage was not by Vermeer's hand because it contained two pigments that were unavailable when Vermeer was active; Prussian blue, invented in 1704, and chrome green, invented about 1840.
 However, the task of restoring the false sky presented an extra challenge because the blue paint could not be removed without damaging the underlying paint layer.
-The restoration team decided that the best approach was to overpaint the whole sky with a dark neutral tone which would match the color and type of paint found in the modeling of the trees, which they considered integral.
+The restoration team decided that the best approach was to overpaint the whole sky with a dark neutral tone that would match the color and type of paint found in the modeling of the trees, which they considered integral.

 It was also discovered that canvas has been also been trimmed along the left-hand side after it left the artist's studio.
 The kneeling figure to the right once fit almost entirely within the composition.

 Based on Ovid's description in the Metamorphoses (Book II, 401–503), this figure, with downcast eyes, has been identified as Callisto, who feared that her pregnancy would be discovered by the virgin goddess Diana.
 After she was discovered, Callisto was banished and transformed into a bear.
 The great shaggy creature wandered through the forest confused and frightened.
 One day she came across her son, Arcas.
 Overjoyed, Callisto sprang forward to embrace him.
 The boy did not know she was his mother and raised his hunting spear to strike.
 Zeus, looking down from the heavens, was moved by pity and before the youth could do any harm snatched them both up and transformed them into stars.
-Callisto became known as the Great Bear, or Ursa Major and her son as Little Bear, or Ursa Minor.
-Callisto's buttoned-up 16th-century dress distinguishes her from the other nymphs who are clad in with the looser attire, more in keeping with the history painting mode.
+Callisto became known as the Great Bear, or Ursa Major, and her son as Little Bear, or Ursa Minor.
+Callisto's buttoned-up 16th-century dress distinguishes her from the other nymphs who are clad in looser attire, more in keeping with the history painting mode.

 According to the art historian Celeste Brusati, the young Vermeer may have intended to put himself and his viewers into Actaeon's place as illicit beholders.
 Lest we fail to note that substitution, Vermeer has included subtle reminders of Actaeon's tragic fate in the form of the dog gazing at a thistle, a traditional symbol of transience.

 Like that of the great Amsterdam master Rembrandt, Vermeer's treatment of the female figure is full of tenderness and sympathy, traits that would become a hallmark of Vermeer's art.
 The cut of the satin garment seems to suggest contemporary fashion and its color may even anticipate Vermeer's life-long fascination with the yellow, which he later repeated when painting the voguish, fur-trimmed morning jackets typical of his interior scenes.
-Art critics hold that the sweeping brushwork of the gown of Diana is reminiscent of Venetian Renaissance painting, although its clumsy handling clearly suggests the young painter's less than expert command of the brush.
-Nonetheless, a certain broadness of modeling and brushwork would always distinguish Vermeer from the fijnschilder (fine painters), whose themes, compositions and techniques would later influence the painter.
-Even though Vermeer's mature paintings are far more descriptive and detailed than the present Diana, the artist never attempted to compete with the truly microscopic attention to detail that characterized that school.
+Art critics hold that the sweeping brushwork of Dian's gown is reminiscent of Venetian Renaissance painting, although its clumsy handling clearly suggests the young painter's less than expert command of the brush.
+Nonetheless, a certain broadness of modeling and brushwork would always distinguish Vermeer from the fijnschilderen (fine painters), whose themes, compositions and techniques would later influence the painter.
+Even though Vermeer's mature paintings are far more descriptive and detailed than the present Diana, he never attempted to compete with the truly microscopic attention to detail that characterized that school.

 Vermeer chose to cast his only surviving mythological painting in a pseudo-antique atmosphere by elongating Diana's dress and wrapping the back of the turned figure with a piece of anonymous orange drapery.
-It was a common practice for history painters to drawn on costumes painted in the past.
+It was a common practice for history painters to draw on costumes painted in the past.
 The painter and art writer Karel van Mander recommended the prints of Lucas van Leyden as an excellent resource for historic costumes.
 Dutch costume expert Marieke van Winkel observes that, "In these, as with all his other prints, one sees pleasant variations of faces and costumes after the old styles: hats, caps and headdresses which for the most part, differ one from another, so that in Italy the great masters of our own time have been able to profit greatly from his works in that they have borrowed from them and applied things in their own works, with occasional small variations."

 It is hard to dismiss the feeling that the young Vermeer was not entirely comfortable with nudity and had we not known that the upper left-hand figure with the back to the viewer was a nymph, it would have been difficult to determine her sex.